 In fact, I’ve had some special things happen before because of guest posts I’ve done on other sites including being offered a press trip which I unfortunately had to turn down.
 It’s important if you’re going to submit a guest post to understand the nature of that particular blog and to bring your A game by submitting a quality finished product.

 I’ve become such a fan of guest posting that I now offer travel bloggers the opportunity to do it on both of my sites.
-If you would like to guest post on Nomadic Samuel click here and if you would like to guest post on Smiling Faces Travel Photos click here.
+If you would like to guest post on Nomadic Samuel click here.

 3) Become An Authority or Do Something Unique